 Custom mountain bike rides in the nearby mountains, surf lessons, sport fishing, diving, horse rides, and more are also options here.

 Location: Central Pacific Coast, about 4.5 hours from San Jose.
 Flying in/out of nearby Quepos is an option too.

 Recommendation: While 2 nights would allow a visit to the national park, 3 nights is the sweet spot, and for more relaxation, 4 nights is great, especially if you have the time and want to enjoy more of the activities in the area.

-Renowned as one of the premier party destinations in Costa Rica, Tamarindo is also one of our favorite spots for general beach R&R. It’s very accessible from Liberia International Airport (about an hour away) or regular flights from San Jose.
+Renowned as one of the premier party destinations in Costa Rica, Tamarindo is a popular spot for general beach R&R and ocean sports.
+It’s very accessible from Liberia International Airport (about an hour away) or regular flights from San Jose.
 Nice beaches, lots of dining and shopping opportunities, and plenty of interesting activities on offer.
 These include snorkel / sailing trips, custom mountain bike tours, surf lessons, beach lounging, rafting, dive trips, sea kayaking in mangroves, and more.
 Be aware that at nearby Playa Grande, leatherback sea turtles come ashore to lay their eggs at night (October to mid-February).
 If you are looking for somewhere more out of the way, skip busy Tamarindo.

 Location: Northern Pacific Coast, Peninsula de Nicoya, about 5 hours from San Jose.
 Flying in/out via San Jose is an option too.

 Recommendation: 3 nights is perfect.